sikvelsigma/ANSYS-WB-Batch-Script/README.md

 - Module *Logger.py* contains a class which will create a log file in our project directory and write the flow of our project to it.
 This module is absolutely essential to have.

-- Module *ExcelFileReader.py* is an adapter class to the COM excel interaction.
+- Module *ExcelFileReader.py* is an adapter class to the COM Excel API.
 Can be used to read tables from excel files.
 Not essential.
+This module can also be used as a stand-alone with IronPython to read data from Excel.

 - Module *CSVTable.py* lets us easily import csv file to a list/dict.
 Not essential.